-If the student's parent or legal guardian is dissatisfied with the decision of the hearing panel in cases in which the hearing panel upholds the recommendation for expulsion, the parent may file an appeal by using the following procedures:
+If the student's parent or legal guardian is dissatisfied with the decision of the hearing panel in cases in which the hearing panel upholds the recommendation for expulsion, long term alternative placement, or long term suspension, the parent may file an appeal by using the following procedures:

 - 1. The student's parent must mail or deliver a written request for an appeal to the Superintendent. - 2.
 The written request for an appeal must be postmarked or hand delivered on a date no more than ten (10) calendar days after - a. the postmarked date of the written notification of the hearing panel's decision, or - b. date of hand delivery of the written notification of the hearing panel's decision, or - c. if the above are not able to occur, then verbal notification of the hearing panel's decision.
 If the written request for an appeal is not made on time, the hearing decision will be final. - 3.
 The Superintendent, upon receipt of a timely filed written request for an appeal, will request the documented evidence of the case including the findings, conclusions, disposition, and audio recording if used. - 4.
 The Superintendent or designee shall review the case based on the record.
 No new evidence shall be admissible. - 5.
 After receipt of the appeal, the Superintendent will make a written decision to adopt, modify, or disapprove all or any part of the hearing panel's findings, conclusions, or disposition. - 6.
 A copy of the Superintendent's decision shall be sent to the following persons: - a.
 The student's parent (by certified mail). - b.
 The Student Services Department. - c.
 The Principal. - d.
 The Special Education Department (for students with disabilities). - e.
 The Superintendent's Office. - 7.
-If the parent is dissatisfied with the Superintendent's decision to uphold the recommendation for expulsion, the parent may file an appeal to the Board of Education using procedures described below.
+If the parent is dissatisfied with the Superintendent's decision to uphold the recommendation for expulsion, long term alternative placement, or long term suspension the parent may file an appeal to the Board of Education using procedures described below.

-Appeal of Superintendent's Decision for Expulsion
+Appeal of Superintendent's Decision for Expulsion or Long Term Alternative Placement or Long term Suspension

-If after the hearing before the hearing panel and an appeal to the Superintendent, a parent is dissatisfied with the Superintendent's decision for expulsion, the parent may file an appeal to the Board of Education using the following procedure:
+If after the hearing before the hearing panel and an appeal to the Superintendent, a parent is dissatisfied with the Superintendent's decision for expulsion, long term alternative placement, or long term suspension the parent may file an appeal to the Board of Education using the following procedure: